sha256feng/mldl-md-dynamics/README.md

-# Machine learning/deep learning in molecular dynamics
+# Awesome machine learning/deep learning in molecular dynamics

 A repository of update in molecular dynamics field by recent progress in machine learning and deep learning.
 Those efforts are cast into the following categories:
 1. Learn force field or molecular interactions;